2022 Heritage Classic: Attendance

 The 2022 Heritage Classic was the lowest attended NHL outdoor game with 26,119 spectators.

 Entertainment

-Country pop singer Lindsay Ell performed the Canadian and American national anthems and singer Alessia Cara performed during the first intermission.
+Country pop singer and Canada's Got Talent host Lindsay Ell performed the Canadian and American national anthems and singer Alessia Cara performed during the first intermission.
 The Canadian Olympic women's ice hockey team, the gold medal winners at the 2022 Winter Olympics, were honoured during the second intermission.
 This game marks the first time that the bilingual version of O Canada was sung at the Heritage Classic.

 Television

 The game was broadcast on Sportsnet and TVA Sports in Canada and on TNT in the U.S.